proroklab/magat_pathplanning/README.md

-If our work help your research, please kindly cite our paper:
+If our work helps your research, please kindly cite our paper:
 ```
 Q. Li, W. Lin, Z. Liu and A. Prorok, "Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning," in IEEE Robotics and Automation Letters, vol. 6, no. 3, pp. 5533-5540, July 2021, doi: 10.1109/LRA.2021.3077863.
 ```